 Yes, you can “paint” on a budget in your classroom and not want to pull out all your hair by the end of the class period.
 And these turkeys looks great on your bulletin board, too!

-If you’re liking this idea, check it out in my Teachers Pay Teachers store.
+If you’re liking this idea, you can grab a copy of this turkey in disguise here.
 It comes with the game board, tracer, and step-by-step picture directions so your students can see how it’s put together.
 Just photocopy the game to the back of the directions and let them work independently.
 The sound of independent workers is wonderful, amiright?